fbpx

 Table of Contents

-6. What other tax breaks and incentives are available?
+6. What other incentives are available?

 The Real Decreto 477/2021 published June 2021 announced €1.3 billion in funding for homes and businesses to install solar panels, solar batteries and aerothermal units in Spain.

-The current phase of funding ends on December 31st 2023.
+But this funding ended on December 31st 2023.

 ProgrammeBeneficiariesInstallationGrantDeadline